Khongchai/web-spirograph/README.md

 Now let's take a look at how we can solve for `y`.

-We need to make sure that the y offset is such, that `c.x` and `c.y` is always equal to some point of the parent circle's edge.
+We need to make sure that the y offset is such, that `p.x` and `p.y` is always equal to some point of the parent circle's edge.
 We need something that will help keep our y-offset in sync with the curvature of the circle.

 This calls for an equation that I never thought I had to use: the circle equation.